Sprint vs. Verizon Phone Plans Review 2020

 Sprint and Verizon unlimited plans

+As you can see, both companies sport four different unlimited data plans.
 Whatever unlimited plan you choose between Sprint and Verizon, you can expect some things to be consistent:

 - Verizon will have better coverage